A Definitive Guide to Different Types of Flooring Options

 Looking for the Best Flooring?

-If you’re looking for the best flooring for a particular room or space in your home, be sure to explore all our options.
+If you’re looking for the best flooring for a particular room or space in your home, be sure to explore all the different options that can elevate your style.
 Take our Floor Genius quiz to help you choose the best floors or contact a dealer using our dealer locator.
-Additionally, our Virtual Showroom is a great way to browse flooring options from the comfort of your home.
+Additionally, our Virtual Showroom is a great way to browse different flooring types from the comfort of your home.

 For more personalized help with your flooring selection, you can also schedule a free consultation with our Flooring Pros.
 Appointments are available by phone, email, or video platform, and you can learn more about this helpful service here!